Combinatorial Heegaard Floer homology and nice Heegaard diagrams: Convenient diagrams and nice moves

 \begin{defn} {\whelm Fix one of the diagrams of Figure~\ref{f:hexposs}, together with a distinguished basepoint $w_d$.
-A \emph{combinatorial elementary situation} (or elementary situation in short) is a collection of three disjoint oriented arcs in $S$ subject to the following constraints: \begin{itemize} \item each oriented arc starts at one of the inner boundary circles, \item there is only one arc starting at a given inner circle, \item after starting at an inner circle, each arc passes through the basepoint of the domain, and then intersects an interval (symbolizing a bunch of $\betak$--arcs) disjoint from the inner circle the oriented arc starts from, \item each arc contains a unique basepoint, none of which is $w_d$, and finally \item each arc enters the domain of $w_d$ exactly once and points into it. \end{itemize} } \end{defn}
+An \emph{elementary situation} is a collection of three disjoint oriented arcs $\gamma_1$, $\gamma_2$, and $\gamma_3$ in $S$ subject to the following constraints: \begin{itemize} \item each oriented arc $\gamma_i$ starts at one of the inner boundary circles, and there is only one arc starting at each inner circle, \item immediately after starting at an inner circle, each $\gamma_i$ passes through the basepoint of the domain (i.e. the $\gamma_i$ crosses this basepoint before crossing any of the other $\beta$-circles), \item the intersection of $\gamma_i$ with the $\betak$ is minimal in the following sense: there are no bigons in $S$ consisting of an arc in $\gamma_i$ and an arc in one of the $\betak$, and in fact, there are no triangles consisting of an arc in $\gamma_i$, an arc in $\betak$ and an arc in $\alpha_i$, \item each arc contains a unique basepoint, none of which is $w_d$, and finally \item each arc enters the domain of $w_d$ exactly once and points into it. \end{itemize} } \end{defn}

 Before proceeding further, we give the list of all elementary situations. \begin{lem} Consider the configuration of $S$ depicted by $(3,3,3,3)$ of Figure~\ref{f:hexposs}, and fix $w_d$ in the lower left hexagon.
-Then the elementary situations of this case are given by Figure~\ref{f:elem}.
+Then there are four elementary situations of this case, given by Figure~\ref{f:elem}.